dfinity/portal/how-it-works/8_webaccess/02_asset_certification.subpage.md

 ---
-title: Asset Certification
+title: Asset certification
 abstract:
 shareImage: /img/how-it-works/response-certification.600.jpg
 slug: asset-certification
 ---

-# Asset Certification
+# Asset certification

 A user interacting with the Internet Computer needs to be able to confirm that the responses are actually coming from the Internet Computer and that these responses are correct.